Community Remembrance Project Catalog

-EJI collaborates with communities to memorialize documented victims of racial violence and foster meaningful dialogue about race and justice.
+EJI supports efforts to locally memorialize documented victims of racial violence and to educate communities about the history of racial injustice.

 As a law office, the Equal Justice Initiative has been dedicated to representing clients sentenced to death and condemned to die in prison, challenging inhumane conditions of confinement, and working to expose racial bias in the criminal justice system for more than 30 years.
 This work has provided a first-hand view of the many ways our nation’s current era of mass incarceration is deeply rooted in America’s history of racial injustice, and has inspired us to launch a project documenting and memorializing the eras of enslavement, racial terror lynching, and segregation.

 We also believe it is critical for communities across the country to do the difficult work of unearthing and confronting their own histories of racial injustice, while exploring how that history continues to shape the present.
-We are honored to share our research findings and support community memorialization work through the Community Remembrance Project, which is organized at the county level.
+We are honored to support community memorialization work through the Community Remembrance Project, which is organized at the county level.
 A meaningful aspect of this work is the opportunity for individuals to connect with members of their local community and to examine personal connections to the legacies of racial terror.
 EJI believes this is most impactful when done locally, allowing participants to look beyond their immediate community ties, while exploring local connections to the narratives of racial terror lynching.

 We are very proud of the Community Remembrance Project and honored to work alongside community partners throughout the country who are taking on the challenging, necessary work of telling the truth about our history and building a future rooted in justice.
 Please explore this page for more information and details on how you can get involved.

 After slavery was formally abolished, lynching emerged as a vicious tool of social control to reestablish white supremacy and suppress Black civil and human rights.